ttytm/trilium-midnight-theme/README.md

 # midnight - Theme for Trilium Notes

-*Inpired by the Siyuan note taking app.
+*Inpired by the SiYuan note taking app.
 The styling ideas used are adapted from their midnight theme.*

 ## Preivew:
 _(Might be outdated)_